FaBjE/HiBy-Theme-MaterialDesign/.github/readme.md

 ## Improvements
 A lot of (tiny) improvements were made.
 But the big ones are listed here

-* Add Radio module icon on the top "module bar"
 * New player design (Fixed display of album art, no more chopped-off bits)
 * Improved keyboard layout/coloring
 * Scrolling text when text too long (The players firmware doesn't support this in lists unfortunately)